anwtn/functions-on-k8s/README.md

 A list of template options will be provided - choose:
  `QueueTrigger`

-...and for the name we will use:
+...and for the function name we will use:
 `ReviewQueueListener`

 The purposes of this function will be to listen to messages from a reviews queue, which we will populate in a moment.
-Note that triggers like the queue-listener may require special scaling metrics - such as the [KEDA queue storage scaler](https://keda.sh/docs/1.4/scalers/azure-storage-queue/) - while HTTP triggered functions can leverage the default Horizontal Pod Autoscaling metrics for a web API running under Kubernetes.
+Function triggers like the queue-listener may require special scaling metrics - such as the [KEDA queue storage scaler](https://keda.sh/docs/1.4/scalers/azure-storage-queue/) - while HTTP triggered functions can leverage the default Horizontal Pod Autoscaling metrics for a web API running under Kubernetes.

 Because we are building a queue storage trigger, we will need an Azure Storage Queue.
-Note that you can use other types of queues and event streams with KEDA including:
+Note that we can target other types of queues and event streams with KEDA including:

 - (Azure Service Bus)[https://keda.sh/docs/1.4/scalers/azure-service-bus/]
 - (RabbitMq)[https://keda.sh/docs/1.4/scalers/rabbitmq-queue/]